 Cittaslow is a combined program involving Council, the business and the community.
 Local committees in accredited towns work to promote Cittaslow values through information campaigns and specific projects; delegates also come together once each year to collaborate on fine-tuning the Cittaslow process and principles for the Australasian environment.
 2016 saw the release of an updated process and criteria – see the Resources page for more information.

-In 2017 Australia will briefly become the centre of the Cittaslow world as delegates converge upon Goolwa, South Australia from all the national Cittaslow organisations around the world.
+In May 2017 Australia became the centre of the Cittaslow world as delegates converged upon Goolwa Alexandrina, in South Australia from all the national Cittaslow organisations around the world.